-The Hundred finals weekend - all you need to know
+The Hundred finals - all you need to know & how to follow

 Here are the all-important fixtures and start times (all times BST):

-- 14:15: Southern Brave women v Northern Superchargers women/Welsh Fire women
+- 14:15: Southern Brave women v Northern Superchargers women

-- 18:00: Oval Invincibles men v Manchester Originals men/Southern Brave men
+- 18:00: Oval Invincibles men v Manchester Originals men

+After Saturday's eliminators saw Southern Brave men knocked out, we are guaranteed two new names on the trophies.

-The women's competition is certain to have a first-time winner after two-time champions Oval Invincibles could only finish fifth in the group stage.
+In the women's competition, two-time champions Oval Invincibles could only finish fifth in the group stage.

-Southern Brave, who lost to Invincibles in both the previous finals, will hope to make it third time lucky.
-Welsh Fire would complete a remarkable revival if they lifted the trophy having finished bottom of the table in each of the past two seasons, while Northern Superchargers are also in the eliminator for the first time.

-The men's competition could have a repeat winner with Southern Brave looking to match their victory in the inaugural competition of 2021.
-Their eliminator opponents Manchester Originals lost to Trent Rockets in last year's final.
+That means Southern Brave - runners-up in the first two seasons - or Northern Superchargers, who have never made the knockouts before, will be first-time champions.

+In the men's final, Manchester Originals, who beat Brave in Saturday's eliminator, will look to go one better than the 2022 final when they lost to Trent Rockets.

 Oval Invincibles, who topped the table to advance straight to the final, are in the knockout stages for the first time.